clipssender31/Snapchat-Account-Creator/README.md

 # First and Fastest Snapchat Account Creator on github
 This is currently the first and fastest snapchat creator on the whole of github, completely free to use!
 Please do not skid/sell this, please give credits and share to everyone.
+I will be updating this tool regularly, after each patch.

 ⚠️ SCROLL DOWN!